Bucked-Up/cart-shopify/README.md

 You can use the Ecomm instead of shopify by adding "isBenSys: {},".

-You can add more than one discountCode by using "-".
+SHOPIFY You can add more than one discountCode by using "-".

 ex: "code1-code2"